 Ethanol is the dominant biocomponent in the gasoline market.
 Edible ethanol is produced by fermentation of sugar-containing feedstock.
 Production of fuel ethanol from cellulosic feedstock is under commercialization phase.
 Industrial ethanol can be produced from petrochemical ethylene by the acid-catalyzed hydration, but this cannot be used to meet bioenergy obligations.
 Ethanol is a monomolecular compound with narrow boiling point, whereas gasoline consists of hundreds of different hydrocarbon molecules.
 Ethanol is aromatic-, olefin- and sulfur-free compound.
 Oxygen content of ethanol is 35%.

 - Fatty Acid Ethanol Esters (FAEE) Ethanol can be converted into FAEE for low level diesel blending.

 - Diesel engines for ethanol.
 Ethanol utilization in compression-ignition requires special engines and/or changes in fuel, such as “Etamax D concept”.

 - Note: Ethanol as blending component in diesel fuel is not recommended for safety resons.
-However, IEA-AMF Annex 46 (Schramm, J. Ed.
+However, IEA-AMF Task 46 (Schramm, J. Ed.
 2016) points out the reduced particle emissions with this concept.
-Ethanol blending in diesel is also part of IEA-AMF Annex 10.
+Ethanol blending in diesel is also part of IEA-AMF Task 10.